Blake's 7: Sources and themes

-Blake's devotees are not a band of "Merry Men".
-His diverse crew includes a corrupt computer genius (Avon), a smuggler (Jenna), a thief (Vila), a murderer (Gan), a telepathic guerrilla soldier (Cally), the Liberator's computer (Zen) and another computer (Orac).
+but the crew are not a band of "Merry Men": they include a corrupt computer genius (Avon), a smuggler (Jenna), a thief (Vila), a murderer (Gan), a telepathic guerrilla soldier (Cally), the Liberators computer (Zen) and another computer (Orac).
 Later additions were: a naïve weapons expert (Dayna), a mercenary (Tarrant), a gunslinger (Soolin) and the Scorpio's computer (Slave).
 While Blake intends to use Liberator to strike against the Federation, the others are often reluctant soldiers—especially Avon.
 Blake and Avon's clashes over the command represent a conflict between idealism and cynicism, emotion and rationality, and dreams and practicality.

-Similar conflicts occur between other characters; the courage of Blake and Avon compared with Vila's cowardice, or Avon and Jenna's scepticism of Blake's ideals compared with Gan's unswerving loyalty, Blake's mass murdering methods compared with Avon's targeted and less destructive methods.
+Similar conflicts occur between other characters: the courage of Blake and Avon compared with Vila's cowardice, or Avon and Jenna's scepticism of Blake's ideals compared with Gan's unswerving loyalty, Blake's mass murdering methods compared with Avon's targeted and less destructive methods.

-Script editor Chris Boucher, whose influence on the series increased as it progressed, was inspired by Latin American revolutionaries, especially Emiliano Zapata, in exploring Blake and his devotees' motives and the consequences of their actions.
+Script editor Chris Boucher, whose influence on the series increased as it progressed, was inspired by Latin American revolutionaries, especially Emiliano Zapata, in exploring the characters' motives and the consequences of their actions.

-This is most evident in the episode "Star One", in which Blake must confront the reality that in achieving his goal of overthrowing the Federation, he will cause chaos and death for many innocent citizens.
+This is most evident in the episode "Star One", in which Blake must confront the reality that, in achieving his goal of overthrowing the Federation, he will cause chaos and death for many innocent citizens.
 When Avon gains control of Liberator, after Blake's disappearance after the events of "Star One", he uses it to pursue his own agenda, such as avenging his lost love Anna Grant.
 Later, Avon realises that he cannot escape the Federation's reach and that he must, like Blake, resist them.
 In this respect, by the end of the fourth series Avon has replaced Blake.

 Classic films, such as the Western The Magnificent Seven, were an important influence upon Blake's 7.
 Chris Boucher incorporated lines from Westerns into the scripts, much to the delight of Paul Darrow, an enthusiast of the genre.
 The final episode, "Blake", was inspired by The Wild Bunch and Butch Cassidy and the Sundance Kid.
 Blake's 7 also drew inspiration from the classic British dystopian novels Nineteen Eighty-Four by George Orwell, Brave New World by Aldous Huxley and When the Sleeper Wakes by H. G. Wells.
 This is most evident in the nature of the Federation, whose methods of dealing with Blake in the first episode, "The Way Back", include brainwashing and show trials.
 These are reminiscent of the way in which the USSR dealt with its dissidents.